printers-for-people/catboat/docs/Config_Reference.md

 #   i2c_bus parameter.
 #i2c_speed:
 #   The I2C speed (in Hz) to use when communicating with the device.
-#   The Klipper implementation on most micro-controllers is hard-coded
+#   The Kalico implementation on most micro-controllers is hard-coded
 #   to 100000 and changing this value has no effect.
 The default is
 #   100000.
 Linux, RP2040 and ATmega support 400000.
 ```